Skreczko/enrich-csv-files/README.md

 >* if error occurred (permissions to add), please remove `node_modules` file which were created automatically (and which is empty) OR change permissions on that directory (`sudo chmod 777 node_modules/`)

 <u><b>Important: Run Celery in container with script</b></u>
-* there is an isssue with celery for running server using pycharm's django server.
-You need to run celery/celery-beat manually in container after you run this project with django server
+* if there is an isssue with celery for running server using pycharm's django server, you need to run celery/celery-beat manually in container after you run this project with django server
 - run your project with green arrow
 - Type
 ```shell